greater-agency/greater-scriptorium/Resources/Note-taking/Obsidian/Cloning this repo and installing Obsidian.md

 Here are instructions for cloning this repository and installing Obsidian.

-You'll need a GitHub account a [greater-agency](https://github.com/greater-agency) repositories.
+You'll need a GitHub account.
+Search for the public [greater-agency/greater-scriptorium](https://github.com/greater-agency/greater-scriptorium) repository.

+You'll need to have [Git](https://en.wikipedia.org/wiki/Git) installed on your computer.
+To install Git, You'll need to install MacOS[ Xcode Command Line Tools](https://mac.install.guide/commandlinetools/).
+You can [install Homebrew](https://mac.install.guide/commandlinetools/3.html) to download and install Xcode Command Line Tools.
+Visit [mac.install.guide](https://mac.install.guide/commandlinetools/index.html) for instructions.

-From your Terminal in any convenient folder you use for current projects:
+After you have Git installed on your computer, from your Terminal in any convenient folder you use for current projects:

 ```
 git clone https://github.com/greater-agency/greater-scriptorium.git